kangruixiang/Ankify/README.md

 <!-- how to install anki -->

+First, make sure you have [npm installed](https://www.npmjs.com/get-npm).

 Download or clone this repository.
-Then, run `npm install` to run the dependencies.
+Then, [navigate](https://www.digitalcitizen.life/command-prompt-how-use-basic-commands) to the script folder and run `npm install` to run the dependencies.
 Next, run `npm link` to make the script run globally.

 ## Setting up Configuration

 <!-- how to configure anki -->

 First, you need to tell Ankify where to look for the markdown folder, image folder, and your Anki profile location.
 Open up `.sample-env` in the root folder of the project.
-It should like this:
+It should look like this:

 ```
 ROOT_DIR="D:\Drive\Notes"